 Alpharetta GA (USA):

-The Company has a strong presence in Mexico with a near-shore Delivery Centre atSaltillo with employees strength of around 308.
-While Mexico offers cost competitivenesscompared to the United States of America the country also providesimmense benefits in the form of same time zone enables immediate response and access to a vast talent pooland an untapped emerging market.
+The Company has a strong presence in Mexico with a nearshore Delivery Centre atSaltillo with employee's seating capacity of 487.
+While Mexico offers cost competitivenesscompared to the United States of America the country also provides immense benefits inthe form of same time zone enables immediate response and access to a vast talent pooland an untapped emerging market.
 The Company intends to leverage its near shore DeliveryCentre to cater to several global clients as an addition to the other existing options ofcontinuing operations in the USA or in the Company's locations in India.
 Currently around427 IT and BPS professional employees are working from this delivery centre.

 Human Resource Capital

 Human Resource Capital and the value that it creates form a big part of Hexaware'sgrowth story.
 The industry today is changing rapidly with many disruptive business modelsnecessitating a need for human capital to adapt in an agile manner.
 Automation anddigitization have become buzzwords today.
 The focus of the Company has been to leveragedigital re-imagination to drive growth and efficiency of its business models products andservices business processes as well as the workplace.
 This helps the Company to deliver asuperior experience to every key stakeholder viz. customers employees investors and thecommunity at large.